 The Complete Idiot’s Guide to Magic Tricks by Tom Ogden

-Tom Ogden’s book offers an excellent introduction to magic and a solid foundation to those who want to seriously learn and pursue magic.
+Tom Ogden’s book offers an excellent introduction to magic and a solid foundation for those who want to seriously learn and pursue magic.
 It's loaded with good beginning tricks, and it offers clear instructions and illustrations and is written in a light and entertaining style.
 Most notably, for a mainstream book, it takes the time in its early chapters to provide history; and magic basics on pattern, character, clothing, handling problems, picking volunteers and more.

 Now You See It, Now You Don't by Bill Tarr

 Bill Tarr's well-illustrated books offer step-by-step instructions to learn and perform sleight-of-hand with coins, cards, balls, and other objects.
 This classic comes in two volumes and both are worth buying and studying.
 While the books feature some routines, they're mostly dedicated to moves.
 This book provides an early magic foundation.